Cossey/Infinitium-UI/README.md

 Designed using [Framework 7](https://framework7.io/).

+> This is a work in progress.
+There is still much to complete.

 ## About

 Technitium DNS Server is a powerful and fully featured DNS and DHCP server that runs on .NET 5 supported platforms.